 Visually inspect the tires and wheels to make sure they are suitable for service.
 Check the wheel lug nuts to see that none are missing, damaged, or loose.
-This aerial platform has foam filled tires.
+The aerial platform has foam filled tires.
+Foam filled tires do not have a pressure decal or a valve stem.
 Different types of tires have different inspection requirements.